-Summertime is upon us, which of course means it’s the time of year for long, sun-filled days, vacations from school and work, enjoying the great outdoors, and… mold.
+Summertime is upon us, which of course means it’s the time of year for long, sun-filled days, vacations from school and work, enjoying the great outdoors, and… mold growth.
 Unfortunately, mold loves the same kinds of warm temperatures we do.
 As rising temperatures and relative humidity levels raise your risk for mold growth, now is the time to review how to handle these pesky fungi.

 Look pretty much anywhere, and you will find mold.
 A 2003 University of Arizona study found that 100 percent of homes contain mold, although not necessarily the dangerous kind.
 There are thousands of different species of mold, which reproduce by making spores that cannot be seen by the naked eye.
 These spores continually float through the air, both indoors and outdoors.
 Mold spores are a common component of dust, only becoming problematic in large quantities.

 In order to grow, mold requires moisture, warmth, oxygen, and an organic medium to grow on.
 That is why mold becomes more of a problem in the summer, as temperature and relative humidity increase (most molds grow best between 70 and 100 degrees Fahrenheit).
 As long as there is moisture and oxygen, mold can grow on almost any organic surface, including wood, paper, insulation, and carpet.
 Materials such as metal and plastic are less prone to mold, but can host mold growth if there is organic debris such as dust clinging to it.

 Mold is problematic for two reasons: it gradually destroys the materials it grows on (including building structures), and some species can cause adverse health effects.
 Mold produces allergens and irritants that may cause allergic responses in susceptible individuals, as well as irritate the eyes, skin, nose, throat, and lungs of non-allergic people.
 Mold can also cause asthma attacks in people with asthma and a mold allergy.